 All certificates issued by ABOG in 1986 and thereafter are time-limited and remain in effect only if the Diplomate participates in and successfully completes the Maintenance of Certification (MOC) process each year.
-The certification of a Diplomate who successfully passes the 2025 Subspecialty Certifying Examination in April 2025 will expire on December 31, 2026, unless all of the 2026 MOC assignments have been successfully completed.
-Applications for the 2026 MOC process will be available online beginning in January 2026.
+All Diplomates taking the 2025 Subspecialty Certifying Examination are required to participate in and successfully complete the Maintenance of Certification process in 2025.
+Applications for the 2025 MOC process will be available online beginning in January 2025.
+Please reference the 2025 Continuing Certification Bulletin for details on requirements.